dbmi-bgm/cgap-portal/docs/source/docker-production.rst

 Building an Image
 ^^^^^^^^^^^^^^^^^

 The production application configuration is in ``deploy/docker/production``.
-A description of all the relevent files is below.
+A description of all the relevant files follows.

     * assume_identity.py - script for pulling application configuration from Secrets Manager
-    * Dockerfile - production Dockerfile, essentially identical to local deployment, except the container does not run as root
+    * Dockerfile - production Dockerfile, essentially identical to local deployment except the container does not run as root
     * entrypoint.sh - WSGI entrypoint
     * entrypoint_deploymentn.sh - deployment entrypoint
     * entrypoint_indexer.sh - indexer entrypoint